 $134 million to charity

 Last year the Waste Management Phoenix Open raised more than $12.2 million for Arizona charities.
 The Open and tournament hosts, the Thunderbirds, have raised money in the past for multiple Arizona charities including Phoenix Children's Hospital, Special Olympics Arizona and Child Crisis Arizona.
 Over the 83-year history of the tournament $134 million has been raised for charities.

 General admission tickets will cost you $45 Wednesday, Thursday and Sunday, and will be $60 Friday and Saturday of tournament week.
 Children 17 and under are free when accompanied by an adult.

 That's how much it will cost you to park while attending the Open, and that's the number you'll pay for tickets if you want to attend the Open on Monday and Tuesday.
 Thanks to Ford Free Days you can get a general admission ticket for free for the first two days of the tournament.

 If you're coming in from the west park in Lot H, which is at Loop 101 and Hayden Road.
-Free shuttles from Lot H will take you to and from the venue 7 am- 6 pm on Monday and Tuesday of tournament week, 7 am- 11 pm on Wednesday through Saturday of tournament week, and 7 am to 6:30 pm of tournament week.
+Free shuttles from Lot H will take you to and from the venue 7 am- 6 pm on Monday and Tuesday of tournament week, 7 am- 11 pm on Wednesday through Saturday of tournament week, and 7 am to 6:30 pm on Sunday of tournament week.